virteal/l8/README.md

 error propagation similar to exception handling.

 Execution goes from "step" to "step" by way of "walk".
-If one cannot walk a step, one can wait for something and retry later.
+If one cannot walk a step, one can wait for something and maybe retry later.

+l8 tasks are a kind of user level non preemptive threads.
+They are neither native threads, nor worker threads, nor fibers nor the result of some CPS transformation.
+Just a bunch of cooperating closures.

+API
+---

 ```
-  l8.begin              -- enter new scope
+  l8.begin              -- enter new L8 scope
-    .scope( function )  -- return the L8 scope guarded version of a function
     .step( block )      -- queue a new step
-    .walk( block )      -- walk a step, at most once by step
+    .walk( block )      -- walk a step, at most once per step
     .loop               -- enter a non blocking loop, made of iterative steps
     .next               -- enter next iteration step in a non blocking loop
     .repeat( block )    -- enter a blocking loop
     ._continue          -- like "continue", for blocking loops
     ._break             -- "break" for blocking loops
     ._return            -- like "return" in normal flow
+    .raise( error )     -- raise an error in task
+    .spawn( blk [, q] ) -- start a new sub task, maybe suspended
+    .then( ... )        -- Promise/A protocol
+    .error( block )     -- block to run when task is done but with error
+    .progress( block )  -- block to run when some task is done or step walked
+    .final( block )     -- block to run when task is all done
+    .l8                 -- return global L8 object
     .task               -- return current task
     .parent             -- return parent task
     .tasks              -- return sub tasks
     .top                -- return top task of sub task
     .state              -- return state of task, I->[Q|R]*->C/E/D
-    .raise( error )     -- raise an error in task
+    .suspend            -- queue step, waiting until task is resumed
+    .waiting            -- true if task waiting while running (ie is queued)
-    .spawn( block )     -- starts a new sub task
+    .resume             -- resume execution of a task waiting at some step
+    .running            -- true if task not done nor waiting
     .cancel             -- cancel task & its sub tasks, brutal
+    .canceled           -- true if task was canceled
     .stop               -- gentle cancel
+    .stopping           -- true after a gentle cancel, until task is done
+    .stopped            -- true if task was gently canceled (gracefull)
+    .done               -- true if task done, else it either wait or runs
+    .succeed            -- true if task done without error
+    .failed             -- true if task done but with an error
+    .err                -- return last raised error
     .timeout( milli )   -- cancel task if not done in time
     .delay( milli )     -- block for a while, then reschedule step
     .wait( lock )       -- queue step until some lock opens, then retry
-    .resume             -- resume execution of a task waiting at some step
-    .stopping           -- true after a gentle cancel, until task is done
-    .failed             -- true if task done but with an error
-    .succeed            -- true if task done without error
-    .done               -- true if task done, else it either wait or runs
-    .running            -- true if task not done
-    .waiting            -- true if task waiting while running (ie is queued)
-    .err                -- returns last raised error
-    .canceled           -- true if task was canceled
-    .stopped            -- true if task was gently canceled (gracefull)
-    .l8                 -- return global L8 object
-    .then( ... )        -- Promise/A protocol
-    .error( block )     -- block to run when task is done but with error
-    .progress( block )  -- block to run when some task is done or step is walked
-    .final( block )     -- block to run when task is all done
-    .end                -- leave scope or loop, return current task
+    .end                -- leave scope or loop
+    .scope( function )  -- return the L8 scope guarded version of a function

+  These methods, if invoked against the global L8 object, will get forwarded
+  to the current task.
 ```

-TBD: semaphores, locks, message queues, signals, etc...
+TBD: semaphores, mutexes, locks, message queues, signals, etc...

 Examples
 --------